Lazy loading with Angular 16

 - not found

-The compilation of our source code generates a main.js file which contains the code of these 6 pages (or a main.xxxxxxx.js type file)
+Compiling our source code generates a main.js file which contains the code for these 6 pages (or a file of the type main.xxxxxxxx.js )

-To check this theory just open the dist/angular-starter/main.js file do a search on the code used in each of the 6 pages
+To verify this theory, simply open the file dist/angular-starter/browser/main.xxxxxxxx.js and search for the code used in each of the 6 pages.

 - home works! (code used in home.component.html)